ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

     {: tip}

 4. Complete the following parameters: <br/>
-    -   Specify the region where you want to deploy. <br/>
+    -   Specify the region where you want to deploy (at the beginning of the page). <br/>
     -   Enter a service name.<br/>
     -   Select a resource group. </br>
     -   Add a tag.